-All experiments shown in Fig. \ref{fig:dataloader_benchmarks} were carried out on p3.2xlarge EC2 instance on AWS with one V100 GPU card.
-The datasets used were the CIFAR-10 dataset and the random dataset.
-CIFAR-10 consists of colored images with size (30x30) stored in raw JPEG file with the labels stored in the corresponding TXT files.
-The random dataset is a generated dataset consisting of colored (250x250) images stored as JPEG files.
-The number of images in both the datasets were 50,000.
-The list of libraries in which the benchmarks were carried out were Hub, FFCV \cite{ffcv}, Squirrel \cite{2022squirrelcore}, Webdataset \cite{webdataset} and Petastorm \cite{Petastorm}. \iftrue For more detailed dataloader benchmarks, we would recommend an exhaustive datalaoder overview study by Ofeidis et al. (forthcoming) \cite{MLbenchmarks}. \fi
+As shown in Fig. \ref{fig:dataloader_benchmarks} Deep Lake achieves faster data loading in a PyTorch training loop without a model.
+The experiment was carried out on AWS P3.2xlarge instance with one Nvidia V100 GPU card.
+The dataset has randomly generated 50,000 250x250x3 images stored as JPEG files.
+The list of libraries in which the benchmarks were carried out was Deep Lake, FFCV \cite{ffcv}, Squirrel \cite{2022squirrelcore}, Webdataset \cite{webdataset} and native PyTorch dataloader \cite{pytorch}.